a-mancodesss/timeline/README.md

 ## Features

-- Authentication and authorization using Clerk
+- Authentication and webhook using Clerk
 - Full CRUD operations for threads/posts
 - Thread commenting system
 - Responsive design with Tailwind CSS